 Book published in 2003.
 As part of a major research project from 1999 to 2003, the GFR Center prepared the manuscript of the late Joe Ben Wheat, Blanket Weaving in the Southwest, for publication by the University of Arizona Press.
 The fully illustrated book, edited by Ann Lane Hedlund, focuses on the historic development of Pueblo, Navajo, and Spanish American textile traditions.
 For more information, see University of Arizona Press.

 Database of Southwestern Textiles.
-During manuscript preparation, the GFR Center created a database to manage information from over 1500 of Joe Ben Wheat’s textile analyses.
-This relational Filemaker Pro database We are currently reviewing and editing the database, in preparation for its distribution to the fifty-plus museums that own these textiles and for an online presentation of this valuable compilation of information.
+During manuscript preparation, the GFR Center created a database to manage information from Dr. Joe Ben Wheat’s textile analyses.
 For more about this project, click HERE.

 Exhibitions.
 Some of this research was portrayed in a 2003-04 exhibition at Arizona State Museum.
 To visit an online version of the exhibition, “Navajo Weaving at Arizona State Museum: 19th Century Blankets; 20th Century Rugs; 21st Century Views,” click here.